About

 You can use this dough to make your favorite doughnuts.
 Like these Simpsons donuts, or blueberry cardamom doughnuts, or coffee doughnuts filled with white chocolate creme patisserie!

 I have other favorite ways to prepare doughnuts too!
 Maple bacon bars (with bacon and maple glaze, lemon meringue dougnuts, chocolate truffle doughnuts (with Lindt truffles inside), Nutella stuffed caramel doughnuts (Nutella inside, caramel outside!), and so many more flavors.
-SO STAY TUNED TO GET ALL THESE RECIPES! 🙂
+Stay tuned for all these delicious recipes!

 I love hearing from you!
 Submit your question or recipe review here.